marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   Multiple target back ends implement the ``target`` attribute to specify that a function is to be compiled with different target options than specified on the command line.
+The original target command-line options are ignored.
   One or more strings can be provided as arguments.
   Each string consists of one or more comma-separated suffixes to the ``-m`` prefix jointly forming the name of a machine-dependent option.
 See :ref:`submodel-options`.